-Taxable Sales

-The following sales are taxable (unless sold for resale):

-- Sales to the Stanford Hospital & Clinics, Lucile Salter Packard Children's Hospital at Stanford, ASSU and other separate corporate entities. - Books, syllabi, publications, newspapers and periodicals.
+Taxable Sales The following sales are taxable (unless sold for resale): Sales to the Stanford Hospital &amp; Clinics, Lucile Salter Packard Children's Hospital at Stanford, ASSU and other separate corporate entities.
+Books, syllabi, publications, newspapers and periodicals.
 (The blanket exemption for newspapers and periodicals was repealed effective July 15, 1991.
-See page 15 & 16 for exception). - "Canned" or prewritten computer programs. - Sale of used equipment or supplies. (only allowed through Surplus Sales to entities outside the University) - Motion pictures and videotapes. - · Photographs. - Phonograph records. - Photocopies (or any other tangible personal property) sold through vending machines at a price greater than \$0.15.
+See page 15 &amp; 16 for exception).
+"Canned" or prewritten computer programs.
+Sale of used equipment or supplies. (only allowed through Surplus Sales to entities outside the University) Motion pictures and videotapes.
+Photographs.
+Photocopies (or any other tangible personal property) sold through vending machines at a price greater than \$0.15.
+Records Required According to the State Board of Equalization, taxpayers should maintain records showing gross receipts from all sales of taxable and nontaxable personal property, all exemptions claimed, and the total purchase price of all property purchased for sale, consumption, or lease in the state.

-Records Required

-According to the State Board of Equalization, taxpayers should maintain records showing gross receipts from all sales of taxable and nontaxable personal property, all exemptions claimed, and the total purchase price of all property purchased for sale, consumption, or lease in the state.
 When you make an exempt sale, it is important to remember that the burden of proving that a sale is exempt is upon Stanford.
 Documentation should be kept that clearly indicates the reason why the transaction was exempt from sales tax.
 This documentation should include the resale certificate if applicable.
+Record Retention Per state regulation, all tax records must be kept for a minimum of four years and must be available for examination.
+However, given the fact that most three year audit periods remain open longer than a year to allow time to respond to the State Board of Equalization (SBE) audit findings, a retention period of not less than six years is suggested.
+In situations where we are in dispute with the SBE and may need records kept longer, the Controller's Office will notify you.